 - Operating System: English-language versions ONLY of one of the following:

-Windows XP (32-bit version only), Windows Vista (all versions) or Windows 7 (all versions)
+Windows XP (32-bit version only), Windows Vista (all versions), Windows 8 (all versions) or Windows 7 (all versions)

 - Internet Browser : Internet Explorer 7.0 or greater or equivalent browser, such as Firefox